Helping those with Long Term Health Conditions - where are we now?

 Long term health conditions continue to be an important focus of wider NHS services over years to come.
 This is not surprising considering that approximately 15 million in the UK have a long term condition which is defined as having no cure, and is managed by medication or other treatment.
 According to the Department of Health this number may well be on the rise, and the number of people experiencing multiple long term health conditions at one time is becoming more widespread also.
 Considering this, we hope to continue to embed this new part of our service into our future plans and we excited to see where this takes us.

 If you have recently accessed our service and received support for your mood/anxiety and long term health condition, we would love to hear from you!
-Please share your feedback by visiting our feedback section and letting us know about your experience!
+Please share your feedback by visiting Feedback and letting us know about your experience!

-If you are currently experiencing a long term condition which affects your emotional wellbeing such as Type 1 or 2 diabetes, COPD or other respiratory condition, or a muscular-skeletal condition such as arthritis or fibromyalgia, please visit our LTC section for further information or use our contact page to get in touch.
+If you are currently experiencing a long term condition which affects your emotional wellbeing such as Type 1 or 2 diabetes, COPD or other respiratory condition, or a muscular-skeletal condition such as arthritis or fibromyalgia, please visit Long Term Conditions for further information or use Contact us to get in touch.